serverless/serverless/docs/getting-started.md

 ## Create A Service

-The primary concept for a project in the Serverless Framework is known as a "Service", and its declared by a `serverless.yml` file, which contains simplified syntax for deploying cloud infrastructure.
+The primary concept for a project in the Serverless Framework is known as a "Service", and its declared by a `serverless.yml` file, which contains simplified syntax for deploying cloud infrastructure, such as AWS Lambda functions, infrastructure that triggers those functions with events, and additional infrastructure your AWS Lambda functions may need for various use-cases (e.g. AWS DynamoDB database tables, AWS S3 storage buckets, AWS API Gateways for recieving HTTP requests and forwarding them to AWS Lambda).

 A Service can either be an entire application, logic for a specific domain (e.g. "blog", "users", "products"), or a microservice handling one task.
+You decide how to organize your project.
 Generally, we recommend starting with a monolithic approach to everything to reduce complexity, until breaking up logic is absolutely necessary.

 To create and fully set up a Serverless Framework Service, use the `serverless` command, which offers an interactive set-up workflow.